software-engineering-at-home/content/channel/001-Topic-Overview-for-2021.md

 Programming is a vast field of approaches which explores how we interact with computers through code; everything from abstract symbol manipulation, data structures, APIs, algorithms, linting, and code quality.

 Disparate from the specialism of Programming Languages, Programming as an approach, looks at key topics such as:
-- Program structure, Code architecture, Object Orientated Programming (OOP)
+- Program structure, Code architecture
+- Object Orientated Programming (OOP), Functional Programming,
-- Functional Programming, Non-functional side effects, and Coupling and Cohesion
+- Non-functional side effects, and Coupling and Cohesion

 There will be some overlap here between Computer Science as a specialism, but Programming should be more practical - and less theoretical - than the concepts presented elsewhere.